citizennet/purescript-lynx-poc/readme.md

 - Build / watch the source and run the database server with `yarn watch`
 - Run the server with `yarn serve`

+Note: This project builds with `psc-package`, not Bower.

 ## Major Todos

 - Add a layout DSL that specifies the order of fields and allows you to add extra data (label, etc.)